 Balanced eating is important for weight loss and maintenance.

-Low-calorie, high-fiber diets that modestly restrict calories (by 600 kcal/day) and that incorporate lean protein appear to have the best long-term outcome.
-Foods with a low glycemic index (see table Glycemic Index of Some Foods) and marine fish oils or monounsaturated fats derived from plants (eg, olive oil) reduce the risk of cardiovascular disorders and diabetes.
+Optimal diet for weight loss has long been debated.
+Low-calorie, high-fiber diets with modest calorie restriction and that incorporate lean protein appear to have the best long-term outcome (2).
+Foods with a low glycemic index and marine fish oils or monounsaturated fats derived from plants (eg, olive oil) reduce the risk of cardiovascular disorders and diabetes.

 Use of meal replacements can help with weight loss and maintenance; these products can be used regularly or intermittently.